 Some survey protocols recommend searching for Golden Eagle nests within 10 miles of a project boundary (Pagel et al. 2010).
 The resulting search area for the Susitna-Watana Project may be unreasonably large, costly, and logistically difficult to complete during the optimal survey window for nesting phenology, however.
 Because the 10-mile survey area recommendation was developed by USFWS primarily for projects that may cause regular mortalities, such as collisions with wind turbines, a survey area within 2–3 miles of Project facilities has been deemed adequate for the 2012 survey effort, in consultation with USFWS.
 The 2013–2014 survey area will be expanded to 10 miles surrounding the reservoir impoundment zone, as described earlier.
 Although the survey effort for the 2013–2014 study area expansion has not yet been enumerated, it is likely that an additional 3–5 days of effort may be required beyond the 31 days of field surveys planned for the 2012 study.

-Historical information from raptor surveys in the 1980s is inadequate for a number of reasons.
-Collecting current data will be necessary for compliance with Federal laws (BGEPA and MBTA).
-First, comprehensive new surveys are needed to assess the current distribution and status of raptors nesting in the Project area because some raptors such as Bald Eagles have increased in number in interior Alaska since the 1980s (Ritchie and Ambrose 1996).
-Historical surveys did not include the entire Project area, most notably the access road and power transmission corridors (AEA 2011).
-Finally, more sophisticated methods of geospatial analysis are now available to provide more accurate assessments of the potential effects of the Project on raptors and their habitats.

 Literature Cited